webrecorder/pywb/docs/manual/rewriter.rst

 JSONP Rewriting
 ~~~~~~~~~~~~~~~

-A special case of JS rewritting is JSONP rewriting, which is applied if the url and content is determined to be JSONP, to ensure
+A special case of JS rewriting is JSONP rewriting, which is applied if the url and content is determined to be JSONP, to ensure
 the JSONP callback matches the expected param.

 For example, a requested url might be ``/my-coll/http://example.com?callback=jQuery123`` but the returned content might be: